AMI Labs Raises Record €950M Seed Round While EU Launches AI-Powered Food Safety Platform

 Key Developments

 Europe is asserting itself as a major AI powerhouse with two significant developments reshaping the landscape.
-Advanced Machine Intelligence (AMI) Labs, founded by Turing Award winner and former Meta chief AI scientist Yann LeCun, has secured $1.03 billion in seed funding—the largest seed round in European history—at a $3.5 billion valuation.
-The Paris-based startup is pioneering “world models,” an alternative AI architecture that learns by understanding physical world mechanics rather than relying solely on language processing.
+Advanced Machine Intelligence (AMI) Labs, founded by Turing Award winner and former Meta chief AI scientist Yann LeCun, has secured approximately €950M ($1.03 billion) in seed funding — the largest seed round in European history — at a $3.5 billion valuation.
+The Paris-based startup is pioneering “world models,” an alternative AI architecture that learns by building internal representations of how the physical world works, rather than relying solely on language prediction.

 Simultaneously, the European Commission has launched TraceMap, an AI-powered traceability platform now accessible to national authorities across all EU member states, including Ireland.
 This system integrates data from existing EU food safety networks like RASFF and TRACES to rapidly detect food fraud, contaminated products, and foodborne outbreaks.